AUSTRALIAN MADE

 Australian Kelpie

 The Australian Kelpie is a renowned sheepdog, admired for its intelligence, agility and great hardworking nature.
-The breed's history is somewhat mysterious, with a mix of domestic dogs and, as some believe, the native Australian Dingo.
+This Australian sheep dog breed’s history is somewhat mysterious, with a mix of domestic dogs and, as some believe, the native Australian Dingo.
 Kelpies were developed to handle the demanding task of managing livestock in the harsh climate.

 Kelpies are medium-sized dogs with a compact, athletic build and a short, double coat that comes in various colours, including black, red, chocolate and fawn.
 These dogs are energetic, loyal and have a natural instinct for herding.
 They thrive when given jobs to do, making them excellent working dogs and competitors in dog sports.